dgoring/laravel-inherit-resource/README.md

     $this->authorize = false; // Switch to turn off authorize checks (default is on)

+    $this->distinctFix = true; // if the query builder returns a distinct query, a fix will be applied to get the distinct count used for pagination
+    $this->fillOnlyValidated = false; // IF enabled only the validated fields will be allowed to be mass assigned to the model (will default on in next major version)

     //Only for Resource and HtmlResource

     $this->view_ns = 'customer_users'; // dot notation path to views folder